jankowtf/reactr/README.md

 ```
 ## Overview

-The package tries to make a contribution with respect to Reactive Programming in R. It allows to dynamically link objects so that if one object changes, the objects referencing that objecst (in whatever way) are updated as well in a very similar way than how reactivity is implemented in the [shiny](http://shiny.rstudio.com) framework.
+The package tries to make a contribution with respect to ways for *Reactive Programming* or *Reactivity* in R. It allows to dynamically link objects so that if one object changes, the objects referencing that object (in whatever way) are updated as well.

+The implementation was greatly inspired by and is very similar to that of [shiny](http://shiny.rstudio.com) framework.

 ### Quick Example

-Set object 'x_1' that others can reference:
+Set object `x_1` that others can reference:

 ```
 setReactiveS3(id = "x_1", value = 10)
 # [1] 10
 ```